Polzeath: The Complete Visitor Guide

 Flight:

 Put on your aviator shades and grab your carry-on.
 The nearest airport is Newquay Cornwall Airport, approximately a 30-minute drive from Polzeath.
-Regular flights run from major cities such as London and Bristol, with the flight taking approximately 1 hour.
+Regular flights run from London — but there’s no direct Bristol route these days, so from Bristol you’re quicker driving or taking the train, with the flight taking approximately 1 hour.
 Once you arrive, you can either take a shuttle, taxi, or rental car to Polzeath.

 What to See and Do in Polzeath